 The firm had a range of practices and initiatives to maintain a culture focused on audit quality and to attract and retain the right talent for complex audits.
-Changes in practices and initiatives by the firm on culture may take time to show an impact on negative findings and need to be applied in combination with other initiatives to improve audit quality.
+Changes in practices and initiatives by the firm on culture may take time.
 The extent to which these practices and initiatives are delivering the intended outcomes therefore should continue to be regularly monitored and assessed.